mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Purpur Block

-- Recipe output is consistent with other 2x2 Decor Blocks
+- Recipe yield is consistent with other 2x2 Decor Blocks

 ### Purpur Pillar